-Material for Fill
+Material For Fill

-All on-site soil containing less than 3 percent organic material by weight (ASTM D2974) is suitable for use as structural fill.
-However, structural fill placed at the site, should not contain rocks or pieces larger than 6 inches in greatest dimension, and contain no more than 15 percent larger than 2.5 inches.
-Imported fill should have a plasticity index of less than 15 percent or be predominately granular.
-Our representative should approve import materials prior to their use on-site.
+All on-site soil containing less than 3 percent organic material by weight (ASTM D2974) should be suitable for use as structural fill.
+Structural fill should not contain rocks or pieces larger than 6 inches in greatest dimension and no more than 15 percent larger than 2.5 inches.
+Imported non-expansive fill should have a Plasticity Index no greater than 15, should be predominately granular, and should have sufficient binder so as not to slough or cave into foundation excavations and utility trenches.
+Recycled aggregate base should not be used for non-expansive fill at building interior.
+A member of our staff should approve proposed import materials prior to their delivery to the site.